-The AAMAS 2022 Organizing Committee invites proposals for the Tutorial Program to be held on May 9-10, 2022, immediately before the technical conference.
-AAMAS 2022.
+The AAMAS 2024 Organizing Committee invites proposals for the Tutorial Program, to be held on May 6-7, 2024, immediately before the main conference.

 Tutorials should serve one or more of the following objectives:

 - Introduce novices to major topics of AAMAS research.

 - Provide instruction in established practices and methodologies.

 - Survey a mature area of AAMAS research or practice.

 - Motivate and explain an AAMAS topic of emerging importance.

 - Introduce expert non-specialists to an AAMAS area.

 - Survey an area of agent research especially relevant for people from industry.

 - Present a novel synthesis combining distinct lines of AAMAS work.